To make a roasted leg of lamb, simply rub it with olive oil and spices, then cook it to medium-rare (135°F) in a 375°F oven.

 - Use fresh minced garlic instead of garlic powder, as I do in the video below.

 - Vary your spices.
 I typically use garlic powder, dried cumin, and dried rosemary.
 But in the video, I use dried thyme instead of cumin and fresh garlic instead of garlic powder.
-Smoked paprika is another tasty option that I tried and really liked.
+A teaspoon of smoked paprika is also great in this recipe, and so is a teaspoon of ground fennel seeds.

 Instructions